 Cymbopogon flexuosus.
-Much sought after in Asian cooking.
+Much sought after in southeast Asian cooking.
 Also gives landscapes a tropical and exotic feel.
 Useful as a non-toxic insect repellant and potpourri.
 When cut, the stalk has an appetizing sweet lemony scent and taste.
 Tall uniform plants.
 Germination can be eratic, so plant more seed than you require.
-Heat tolerant.
-Approx. 270 seeds/pkg.
+Start indoors.
+Approx. 250 seeds/pkg.

 Scroll down for more details and growing information.